FREE SHIPPING ON RETAIL ORDERS OVER $49! (US Only)

 Ouch!
 Nothing says pain quite like sore gums.
-Whether it’s from a recent dental procedure, a rogue tortilla chip, cantankerous canker sore, or nasty pizza burn, one thing is certain: when your gums are sore or swollen, you want soothing relief … fast!
+Whether it’s from a recent dental procedure, rogue tortilla chip, cantankerous canker sore, or nasty pizza burn, one thing is certain: when your gums are sore or swollen, you want soothing relief … fast!

 What happens if you continue to just grin and bear it?
 Your gums will start to affect your smile.
 Often people with sore gums have red, purple, or puffy-looking gums.
 The gums may also start to recede, making you look “long in the tooth.”